Download OpenAPI specification:Download

 }

-And once a report is created, you will be sent this:
+And once a report is created, you will be sent this

-Webhook POST
+report.created Webhook POST body{

 "id": "e7331072-7865-4dca-9cd2-1643656a84c7",